The purpose of TubaChristmas is to:

 Many players in the know make this event their TubaChristmas of choice.
 Reasons include the level of planning and organization, well-qualified conductors, great rehearsal and concert venue, music not played anywhere else, and the consistently high quality of the ensemble.
 Also, IT’S FUN!!!

-Don’t be afraid to come and participate if you’re an inexperienced player.
+Don’t be hesitant to come and participate if you’re an inexperienced player.
 If you enjoy playing and have played a year or more, you will be able to handle it.
-With that many players, a wrong note or rhythm won’t be heard.
+With that many players, a wrong note or rhythm is unlikely to be heard.
 Be warned, though – our unofficial motto is “Let ‘er Rip!”
 Practice up and get those D flats down.
 We WON’T be going slow.

 This is a completely nonprofit venture, with all organization, planning, publicity, arrangement for rehearsal space, printing, and necessary insurance coverage provided by Griggs Music, Inc.